 - A Lack of Personality

-The number one biggest mistake I see is a wedding devoid of the couple's own personalities.
-Now, I'm not saying everyone has to have a theme wedding, but if I see one more wedding with the standard "Love is patient" reading, or where it doesn't seem as if the couple had a hand in the décor, menu, or music, I'm gonna scream.
-This is the most important day of your life - it should reflect your life.
+The number one biggest mistake is a wedding devoid of the couple's own personalities.
+Not everyone has to have a theme wedding, but with a little research and creativity, you can add a little more unique flair beyond the standard "Love is patient" wedding reading.
+It's usually quite obvious when the couple doesn't have a hand in the décor, menu, or music and just goes along with the status quo.
+This is the most important day of your life -- it should reflect your life.

 - Wasting Money

-The wedding industry is just that - an industry.
-So while there is a lot of good advice out there, there is also advice from people who'll profit from it.
-Be careful you're not spending money where you don't need to - whether it's being talked into a more expensive wedding dress, or having a limousine when your wedding and reception are at the same location.
-Make sure you know your budget, what's important to you - and what isn't.
+The wedding industry is just that -- an industry.
+So while there is a lot of good advice out there, there is also tons of advice from people who'll profit from it.
+Be careful you're not spending money where you don't need to -- whether it's being talked into a more expensive wedding dress, or having a limousine when your wedding and reception are at the same location.
+Make sure you know your budget, what's important to you -- and what isn't.

 - Forgetting What a Wedding Really Is

-The wedding ceremony is the main event - the reception is just a celebration of it.
-Make sure you've put enough thought into the music, readings, and vows that will make your wedding ceremony memorable.
+The wedding ceremony is the main event -- the reception is just a celebration of it.
+Make sure you've put enough thought into the music, readings, and vows that will make your wedding ceremony memorable for years to come.

 - Not Knowing the Master of Ceremonies

-There are two people whose personalities are almost as important as the couple getting married - they are the MC of the ceremony (often the officiant) and the MC of the reception (often the DJ or band leader.)
+There are two people whose personalities are almost as important as the couple getting married -- and that's the MC of the ceremony (often the officiant) and the MC of the reception (often the DJ or band leader.)
 Let's face it, if your officiant is boring and dry, your wedding ceremony is going to be boring and dry.
-And if your DJ is super cheesy, you're going to be doing the chicken dance.
+And if your DJ is super cheesy, you're going to find yourselves reluctantly doing the chicken dance.
 Make sure that your personalities mesh well with these two people, and that you feel listened to and respected.

 - Thinking "It Could Never Rain on MY Wedding Day"

 So many couples forget to plan for things going wrong.
-If you're having an outdoor wedding, make sure that you have an alternate location in case of rain.
+If you're having an outdoor wedding, make sure that you have a contingency plan -- an alternate location in case of rain, for example.
 Give a trusted person a list of vendors, phone numbers, and expected time of arrival so that you won't be caught 10 minutes before the wedding without the bouquets.
-Bring a bridal emergency kit for last minute snafus.
+And put together and bring a bridal emergency kit for last minute snafus.

 - Forgetting the Meaning of the Word "Budget"